 People are becoming more aware of what is being passed off as food these days and are questioning the use of additives, high fructose corn syrup, hydrogenated fats etc.etc.etc.

 But maltodextrin is found in even more foods and flying under many people’s radar.

-Does it seem wise to consume a plant that has bacterial genes artificially placed into its DNA to produce a toxin that paralyzes and dissolves the gut of the pests that chew on it?
+Does it seem wise to consume a modified plant that has bacterial genes placed into its DNA to produce a toxin that paralyzes and dissolves the gut of the pests that chew on it?

 Your gut microbiome is your first line of defense against pathogenic (disease creating) microbes.
 The balance of good and bad bacteria within us is widely believed to be associated with health or a host of diseases namely those of the autoimmune variety (i.e. MS, AS, RA, Crohn’s, etc)

 A variety of studies are linking the consumption of Maltodextrin to inflammatory bowel disease and other symptoms associated with IBS.

 Here is one such conclusion - Maltodextrin..."impairs cellular anti-bacterial responses and suppresses intestinal anti-microbial defense mechanisms”.